phdccltd/phdcc-papers-api/README.md

 ## Base usage

-The following command will get and run the API code.
+The following commands will get and run the API code.
 However before running you need to configure a database and set various environment variables - see below.

 ```
 # Grab the code